 Construction Acceleration Proposal

-- Schedule - Prepare a schedule providing the project team with information on how much time will be saved.
-It is important to identify when the plan will start when will end and the impact on related activities.
+Prepare a schedule providing the project team with information on how much time will be saved.
+It is important to identify when the plan will start when it will end and the impact on related activities.
 A revised schedule will follow the acceleration plan proposal.

-- Exclusions and Assumptions - A very important part of the proposal is the list of activities that will be impacted.
-But most important you will need to provide a contingency plan if the acceleration process does not result in the expected savings, either on time or costs.
+A very important part of the proposal is the list of activities that will be impacted.
+But most importantly, you will need to provide a contingency plan if the acceleration process does not result in the expected savings, either on time or costs.
 List all the risks associated with the plan and how they can be avoided.

 Construction Acceleration Techniques